concur/developer.concur.com/concepts/oauth2/auto-connect-flow.markdown

 layout: page
 ---

-# Auto-Connect Flow

 ## Overview

 The Auto-Connect flow is an authorization flow Concur implemented to support authorized Connection Requests API calls from TripLink applications.
-During the
-Auto-Connect flow, the request token associated with a TripLink application is exchanged for an access token for the user who granted the TripLink application access to the user's Concur data.
+During the Auto-Connect flow, the request token associated with a TripLink application is exchanged for an access token for the user who granted the TripLink application access to the user's Concur data.

 ### Preconditions